Skip to main content

 Program of Study (Credit Requirements)

 Eight four-credit courses taken while enrolled at Harvard are required for the continuing AM degree.
-At least four must be physics courses, and ordinarily all must be in physics or related fields like applied physics, applied math, chemistry, biophysics, engineering, or astronomy.
+At least four must be physics courses and, ordinarily, all must be in physics or related fields like applied physics, applied math, chemistry, biophysics, engineering, or astronomy.
 Not more than two four-credit courses may be from the 100-level listing, “for undergraduates and graduates,” and ordinarily not more than one four-credit course may be from the 300-level group, “Reading and Research.”
 The remainder must be from the 200 level, “primarily for graduates,” or graduate-level courses taken by official cross-registration at MIT.
 There is no limit on the number of the eight four-credit courses taken at MIT.

 With the permission of their advisors and with the approval of the Committee on Higher Degrees, students may substitute 300-level courses for more than one of the required eight four-credit courses.
 For students who were previously undergraduates at Harvard College, only bracketed courses taken as an undergraduate can count toward the AM degree.
 Courses counted toward the AM degree are also counted toward the PhD.

 All four-credit courses counted toward the AM degree must be passed with a grade of C- or better, and a B average must be obtained in these courses.
-(In calculating the average, a grade of C is offset by a grade of A; no account is taken of pluses or minuses.)

 No thesis, general examination, or knowledge of a foreign language is required for the AM degree.
 The minimum residence requirement is one year.